JoaoLopez/Trabalho-eScience-experiments/README.md

 # Scientific Experimentation and Evaluation  <br>
-This repo contains the code files for the [Scientific Experimentation and Evaluation](https://eva2.inf.h-brs.de/studium/curriculum/2017/matrix/mas/338/en/) course along with the relevant details.
+This repo contains the code files for the [Scientific Experimentation and Evaluation course](https://eva2.inf.h-brs.de/studium/curriculum/2017/matrix/mas/338/en/)

 Two experiments have been included in this repository namely: <br>
 (i) Robot movement <br>